boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 ![After applying conditional formatting](/static/assets/cloud/visualizing-data/visualization-widgets/images/bar-chart/formatted-result.png)

-Refer to the following sections for the detailed steps on using the [Gradient](/cloud-bi/visualizing-data/visualization-widgets/column-chart/#gradient-mode), [Rule](/cloud-bi/visualizing-data/visualization-widgets/column-chart/#rule-based- condition-mode) and [individual](/cloud-bi/visualizing-data/visualization-widgets/column-chart/#individual-mode) modes.
+Refer to the following sections for the detailed steps on using the [Gradient](/embedded-bi/visualizing-data/visualization-widgets/column-chart/#gradient-mode), [Rule](/embedded-bi/visualizing-data/visualization-widgets/column-chart/#rule-based- condition-mode) and [individual](/embedded-bi/visualizing-data/visualization-widgets/column-chart/#individual-mode) modes.

 #### Gradient mode

-You can customize the fill color of the bar chart using the gradient based conditional formatting. `This is the default mode.`
+You can customize the fill color of the Bar chart using the gradient based conditional formatting. `This is the default mode`.

 #### Based on field